 3. A budget is a must

 Your wedding budget is definitely one of the most important factors in selecting your venue.
-You do not have break the bank to have a beautiful wedding, but you do have to be realistic with how much you are willing to spend to bring your vision to life.
+You do not have break the bank to have a beautiful wedding, but you do have to be realistic with how much you are willing to spend to bring your vision to life and you should also be prepared to cover the costs of any surprise expenses.
 It is important to talk to your fiancé, and family if they are assisting with expenses, prior to securing venues.
 If staying within the pre-determined budget is a top priority, hire a planner!
 Doing this can actually help you save money by making sure you are getting the most bang for your buck.
-Many professional planners can offer creative ideas and cost saving tips.
+Many professional planners can offer creative ideas and cost-saving tips.

 4. Schedule a walk through

 An in-person visit is always the best way to determine all that a venue has to offer.
 Seeing where your event will take place, where your guests will enter, park, and need accommodations are really important before securing a venue.
 During a site visit, ask as many questions as possible and point out anything that may be a concern to you.
 And, remember to take plenty of photos.

 Before you book your venue, compare each location.
 Pay close attention to what IS included and what is NOT.
 Some things you may think are a wedding standard, may actually be an additional charge.
 Hidden fees are never fun so ask questions and have a clear understanding before signing any contracts.

 About the blogger